prochazkaCT/HW-Wireframe/README.md

 # HW-Wireframe

-The real final version of my wireframe homework assignment
+Ok -- it would help if I turned in the most current version of my work!
+The only thing I added was the reset.css so things would appear better.